ionelmc/pytest-benchmark/README.rst

         def internal(self, duration):
             time.sleep(duration)

+With the ``benchmark`` fixture this is quite hard to test if you don't control the ``Foo`` code or it has very complicated construction.

 For this there's an experimental ``benchmark_weave`` fixture that can patch stuff using `aspectlib
 <https://github.com/ionelmc/python-aspectlib>`_ (make sure you `pip install apectlib` or `pip install